Jettinjoy25021994/YaraUseCase/README.md

-/ : Checks whether the API is Up and Running
+GET / : Checks whether the API is Up and Running

 POST /create : to create a pipeline step